Q: Are you an 'AgTech' company?

 A: We deliver robotic 'Harvestas' to allow farmers to automate the harvest of heads they sell to supermarkets, while delivering to us the stem and stalk that we then process.

 Broccoli is a high value crop, but it is a low margin crop.
-This is predominantly driven by the cost of harvest which is driven by current manual harvesting practice and the requirement for multiple 'passes' over the same field.
+A significant factor is the cost of harvest which is driven by current manual harvesting practice and the requirement for multiple 'passes' over the same field.
 The increase in casual labour rates are a major driver of farmgate inflation.
 Addressing this through automation will improve crop profitability for the farmer.

 We also help farmers by overcoming a critical constraint i.e., constrained harvest capacity due to availability of casual labour.
 Broccoli may be left unharvested due to lack of casual labour, and Harvesta can overcome that.